EBI-Metagenomics/EMG-docs/docs/analysis.rst

     - Yes
   * - Rfam
     - *13.0*
-    - Identification of large and small subunit (:term:`LSU and SSU<LSU, SSU>`) ribosomal ribonucleic acid genes and other ncRNA
+    - Identification of SSU/LSU rRNA and other ncRNA
     - Yes
     - Yes
     - Yes
   * - MAPseq
     - *1.2.3*
-    - Taxonomic assignment of LSU/SSU rRNA and ITS
+    - Taxonomic assignment of SSU/LSU rRNA and ITS
     - Yes
     - Yes
     - Yes